frankhjh/Fintech_TS_Forecast/README.md

 Finally,I use the combination of these 3 models to predict the data on test set.
 And my final score(MAPE) on task 1 & 2 is:**0.136** & **0.7913** respectively.

 ### 4.Performance on validation set
->Task 1 where the red line means the real values and the blue line means the predicted values
+>Task 1 *where the red line means the real values and the blue line means the predicted values*.

 ***Random Forest***